BlackRock hires Putnam's Geer for stock fund push

 Putnam Equity Income Fund has done well measured against other large-cap value funds, according to Morningstar, finishing in the top 30 percent of the category in three of four years through 2011.
 Over the past 10 years, Geer's fund has outperformed 87 percent of its peers, Morningstar said.

-BlackRock CEO Fink has already made some moves to revamp the company's stockpicking group.
-These include replacing portfolio manager Bob Doll, once the chief equity strategist, bringing in new portfolio managers, and vowing to improve performance.
+BlackRock CEO Fink has already made some moves to revamp the company's stockpicking group, replacing chief investment officer Bob Doll, bringing in new portfolio managers, and vowing to improve performance.
 Fundamental equity is an area where "we still are not hitting as well as we need to," Fink told analysts on the company's quarterly conference call July 18.

 Equity Income Fund was roughly tied with Putnam's Voyager Fund PVOYX.O at the end of July as the second-largest Putnam fund, according to Lipper, a unit of Thomson Reuters.
 The largest fund at Putnam, part of Canada's Power Financial Corp (PWF.TO), is the Growth & Income Fund, with $4.3 billion at July 31, according to Lipper.